 With this model at hand, we then first quantified the associations of antibiotics, clinical parameters, and dietary food groups with microbiome a-diversity, measured by the inverse Simpson index, taking into account patient-specific effects.
-We found fecal samples from recipients of the mildest conditioning regimen (“Non-ablative”) had the highest average diversity (Fig. 2C), consistent with our prior report (43).
+We found fecal samples from recipients of the mildest conditioning regimen (“Non-ablative”) had the highest average bacterial diversity (Fig. 2C), consistent with our prior report (43).
 As expected, exposure to antibiotics in the prior two days was inversely associated with bacterial diversity (Fig. 2D) (median: -0.22, 95% Credible Interval, CI: (-0.39, -0.05)).
 Intake of the FNDDS food-group category “sugars, sweets, and beverages” (abbreviated here as “sweets”) while patients were exposed to antibiotics was the sole other feature clearly associated with low a-diversity (median: -0.28, 95% CI: (-0.46, -0.07)) in addition to exposure to antibiotics alone.
 Notably, sweets intake alone (not interacting with antibiotic exposures) was not obviously associated with changes in a-diversity (Fig. 2D).

 We also analyzed dietary intake using macronutrient composition, which is independent of the FNDDS classification.
-Similarly, we identified that intake of sugars during antibiotic exposure was additive to the decline in diversity observed after antibiotic exposure alone (Fig. 2E) (median: -0.22, 95% CI: (-0.44, 0)); moreover, intake of the macronutrient sugars alone was not associated with worse microbiome injury (Fig. 2E).
-These associations were surprising because oral nutritional supplements (e.g., Boost, Ensure, classified by FNDDS under the “sweets” food group, Fig. S5) are commonly recommended to transplant recipients (54, 55).
+Similarly, we identified that intake of sugars during antibiotic exposure was additive to the decline in diversity observed after antibiotic exposure (Fig. 2E) (median: -0.22, 95% CI: (-0.44, 0)); while intake of the macronutrient sugars alone was not associated with worse microbiome injury (Fig. 2E).
+These associations were surprising because oral nutritional supplements (e.g., Boost®, Ensure®, classified by FNDDS under the “sweets” food group, Fig. S5) are commonly recommended to transplant recipients (54, 55).
 A similar result was observed in another version of the model in which we considered severity of mucositis as a potential confounder (Fig. S6).

 Having observed a relationship between microbiome injury and co-incident exposure to antibiotics and sweets, we asked if this was apparent in the raw data, without the adjustments for the many clinical variables encoded in the Bayesian model (Fig. 2B).
-Indeed, a strong inverse relationship was apparent between grams of sweets consumed and fecal microbiota a-diversity only samples from patients who were exposed to antibiotics (Spearman correlation 0.05, p=0.21) (Fig. 2F).
+Indeed, a strong inverse relationship was apparent between grams of sweets consumed and fecal microbiota a-diversity only in samples from patients who were exposed to antibiotics (Spearman correlation 0.05, p=0.21) (Fig. 2F).
 To further explore the relationship between food groups, antibiotics, and microbiota injury in the multivariable Bayesian model, we inspected the marginal-effects plots (Figs. 2G).
 These revealed a prominent independent relationship between food intake and microbiota a-diversity only for sweets and only during periods of antibiotic exposure.

 We hypothesized that sugar intake during antibiotic-induced microbiome perturbation may particularly favor expansion of bacterial taxa that we have previously reported are commonly expanded in the microbiota injury that accompanies allo-HCT (37).
-Enterococcus relative abundance was most strongly inversely correlated with a-diversity in this dataset (Spearman correlation rho: -0.32, FDR p = 1.56e-23) (Fig. 3A and Fig. S7), consistent with our prior report that Enterococcus expansions are the most frequent injury pattern in this population (51).
+XXX (Staph, enteroococcus,…) taxa were inversely correlated with bacterial a-diversity.
+Of those, Enterococcus relative abundance was most strongly inversely correlated with a-diversity in this dataset (Spearman correlation rho: -0.32, FDR p = 1.56e-23) (Fig. 3A and Fig. S7), consistent with our prior report that Enterococcus expansions are the most frequent injury pattern in this population (51).
 We found that sweets consumption during antibiotic exposure correlated the relative abundance of Enterococcus (median: 0.67, 95% CI: (-0.01, 1.33)) (Fig. 3B and Fig. S8).